divided099/instagOwO/README.md

 - Simulates an Instagram login page for penetration testing.
 - Easily configurable backend with user-defined webhooks.
 - Written in Python for easy setup and use.
+- Looks cute.
+- Plays music on the developer end, DJ TURN IT UP!!

 ![Screenshot 2025-02-28 at 12 47 53](https://github.com/user-attachments/assets/1ea6ed24-fb6f-473b-b8d5-0fd29169c08d)
 ![IMG_6811](https://github.com/user-attachments/assets/7a011b21-8202-4fd6-8b78-02581701157a)